 - Expand, polish and rigorously test the validation functionality.
-The test suite covers a variety of scenarios already, but the difference checker in particular is still far from perfect. - The most lenient document modification policy (i.e. addition of comments and annotations) is not supported.
-Comments added to a signed PDF will therefore be considered "unsafe" changes, regardless of the policy set by the signer. - For now, only signatures using the "RSA with PKCS#1 v1.5" mechanism and ECDSA are effectively supported.
-Expanding this to include the full gamut of what oscrypto supports is on the roadmap. - There is currently no support for signing and stamping PDF/A and PDF/UA files.
-That is to say, pyHanko treats these as any other PDF file and will produce output that may not comply with the provisions of these standards. - PKCS#11 support (esp. in the CLI) is limited to Belgian RSA-based cards, because my experience with (generic) PKCS#11 is very limited.
-Discussion and pull requests are certainly welcome, though!
+The test suite covers a variety of scenarios already, but the difference checker in particular is still far from perfect. - LTV validation was implemented ad-hoc, and likely does not fully adhere to the PAdES specification.
+This will require some effort to implement correctly.
+In the meantime, you should treat the result as a pyHanko-specific interpretation of the validity of the chain of trust based on the validation info present in the file, not as a final judgment on whether the signature complies with any particular PAdES profile. - The most lenient document modification policy (i.e. addition of comments and annotations) is not supported.
+Comments added to a signed PDF will therefore be considered "unsafe" changes, regardless of the policy set by the signer. - There is currently no support for signing and stamping PDF/A and PDF/UA files.
+That is to say, pyHanko treats these as any other PDF file and will produce output that may not comply with the provisions of these standards. - CLI support for signing files encrypted using PDF's public-key encryption functionality is limited.